minemidnight/eris-wiggle/README.md

 ## Locales
 Locales are a way to define the language of a user. eris-wiggle has built-in support for easy implementation of locales.

-To use locales, create a folder containg files of each locale.
+To use locales, create a folder containg files of each locale, or a folder of folders of files which are all bundled together.
 Each file should be named the name of the locale it corresponds to.
 For example, for an English locale, the file would be `en.json`.

 The locale file:
 * The locale file's key-value pairs should be of "context" and the message